JDASoftwareGroup/kartothek/docs/further_useful_features.rst

     sorted(dm.partitions.keys())

-.. admonition:: Filenames
+.. admonition:: Partition names

    In the previous example a dictionary was used to pass the desired data to the store function.
-To label each file, by default ``kartothek`` uses UUIDs to ensure that each filename is unique, this is necessary so that the update can properly work using `copy-on-write <https://en.wikipedia.org/wiki/Copy-on-write>`_ principles.
+To label each partition, by default ``kartothek`` uses UUIDs to ensure that each partition is named uniquely.
+This is necessary so that the update can properly work using `copy-on-write <https://en.wikipedia.org/wiki/Copy-on-write>`_ principles.

 Below is an example where we update the existing dataset ``another_unique_dataset_identifier`` with new data for ``table1`` and ``table2``: